Statement of the Church of Scientology International

-Sadly, Remini has continuously harassed and maligned her former religion, which she herself admits provided her help and support for most of her life.
+Remini herself admits her former religion provided her help and support for most of her life.
 But the lure of money has turned her into what she once vowed she would never be: “This bitter ex-Scientologist.”
-Leah Remini needs to move on with her life and career.
+Remini needs to move on with her life and career.
 She needs to stop blaming the Church and others for her unhappiness and setbacks in life.
-More importantly, she needs to stop promoting alarming hatred and religious intolerance as a means to line her pockets.
+More importantly, she needs to stop promoting dangerous hatred and religious intolerance to line her pockets.

 Hate in Her Heart $$$ on Her Mind